OpenUAS/betaflight/docs/boards/Board - CrazyBeeF4FRPro.md

 ## FAQ & Known Issues

 FRSKY Version:
+- If flying Betaflight with FrSky onboard chip (CC2500 SPI) and in case one needs to adhere to new **EU LBT** use Betaflight **v4.0**.x or higher to bind to your Taranis.
-- To bind to your Taranis, you need to be running the non-eu OpenTX version, which allows you to use the required D8 setting to bind to the RX.
-The factory default BF receiver mode is FRSKY_X, so remember to configure this if needed.
+The factory default BF receiver mode is FRSKY_X, so remember to configure to FRSKY_X_LBT this if needed.
+For this you need **Betaflight Configurator v1.5** or higher. **Older versions do not have the FRSKY_X_LBT option!**
-- FrSky X (8 / 16 channels) and FrSky D (8 channels) work both reliably, including in combination with crash flip / Dshot beacon, as long as the TELEMETRY feature is disabled;
+- FrSky X , FrSky X LBT(8 / 16 channels) and FrSky D (8 channels) work all reliably, including in combination with crash flip / Dshot beacon, as long as the TELEMETRY feature is disabled;
 Basic telemetry information like RSSI and battery voltage will be sent even when the TELEMETRY feature is disabled;
 - On FrSky D, the TELEMETRY feature causes occasional dropouts, depending on how many sensors (BARO, GPS, ...) are enabled, probably due to a timing overrun;
-- On FrSky X, the TELEMETRY feature causes hard lockups due to a bug in the telemetry generation code.
+- On FrSky X (& FrSky X LBT), the TELEMETRY feature causes hard lockups due to a bug in the telemetry generation code.
+Fixing appriciated.

 ## Other Resources